mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 ## Pull requests

-The following list records the project work as of 17 September 2026.
-It includes 37 project contributions: 35 merged and 2 still open.
+The following list records the merged project work as of 20 September 2026.
+It includes 40 merged project contributions.
+In-progress and planned LateNight QML work is listed separately below.

 ### Feature PRs